 Whether you start saving for your retirement early on or in your later years, mutual funds can always prove to be a good investment option.
 They offer investment options across the risk/return spectrum and give investors an opportunity to build diversified portfolios that can weather market volatility and help them achieve their financial goals.

-An example of asset allocation according to risk-return profile is shown below
+An example of asset allocation according to the risk-return profile is shown below

 *These asset allocations are indicative.
 Will change as per an individual’s profile.

 In life, age is just a number.
 You have needs, as well as, aspirations in every phase of your life.
-A robust financial plan can help you reach those aspirations and fulfill those needs, irrespective of your age.
+A robust financial plan can help you reach those aspirations and fulfil those needs, irrespective of your age.

 While it is important that you start your savings and investment journey as early as possible, it is more important to start.
 With the right asset allocation strategy, you would surely be able to enjoy better capital appreciation of your investments.